-Support and contacts that can help people to stay in work.
+There are support and contacts that can help you stay in work.

 Your first step should be to discuss your situation with your manager.
 If you are concerned that they may not be very supportive to you, then it is important to know your rights and the type of services that are available to you.
 Our information on staying in work will give you an idea of what is out there.